 Propel helps early-stage innovators map and validate the pathway for their venture, digging into business model design and mapping action plans to engage stakeholders and de-risk their venture.
 This workshop is required for all Stage 2 E-Team grantees.

-ASPIRE is an intensive week-long workshop that prepares startups for the investments and partnerships necessary to launch their ventures.
-Mentors-in-residence work alongside startups to simulate due diligence conversations and integrate feedback into materials in real time.
+ASPIRE is an intensive week-long workshop that helps startups pinpoint their fundraising needs and prepare them for the investments and partnerships necessary to launch their ventures.
+Mentors-in-residence work with startups to simulate due diligence conversations and integrate feedback into materials in real-time.
 Teams that participate in Pioneer and Propel who continue on the path of launching high-impact inventions can apply to take part in ASPIRE.
 Learn more here.

 Here’s an inside view of some of the sessions you’ll experience during the ESI Training Program: